Skip to main content

 Liquidation Mechanism

-Traders whose netValue falls below the maintenance margin may have their positions being force-closed, which is called "liquidation".
+Traders whose netValue falls below the maintenance margin may have their positions force-closed, called "liquidation".

 During the liquidation, the system tries to sell the position at a discount based on the mark price.
-Anyone interested in this deal can join liquidation and are known as "liquidator".
+Anyone interested in this deal can join liquidation and is known as a "liquidator".

-Liquidators are permitted to take over the position, entirely or partially, of the liquidated account, whithout consuming the liquidity from orderbook.
-The whole liquidation process will last until no position left or the netValue is greater than the maintenance margin.
+Liquidators are permitted to take over the position of the liquidated account, entirely or partially, without consuming the liquidity from the order book.
+The liquidation process will last until no position is left or the netValue is greater than the maintenance margin.

 As the liquidation is open to the public, there is no guarantee that your request will be executed.
 It will not be executed or partially executed if: